tlepple/iceberg-intro-workshop/README.md

 #### Final Thoughts:
 ---

 In a series of upcoming workshops, I will build out and document some new technologies that can be integrated with legacy solutions deployed by most organizations today.
 It will give you a roadmap into how you can gain insights (in near real-time) from data produced in your legacy systems with minimal impact on those servers.
-We will use a Change Data Capture (CDC) approach to pull the data from log files produced by the database providers and deliver it to our Iceberg solution we are building today.
+We will use a Change Data Capture (CDC) approach to pull the data from log files produced by the database providers and deliver it to our Apache Iceberg solution we built today.

 ---
 ---